 The basic rule of tips, under federal and state law, is that they belong to the employee, not the employer.
 Employers may not require employees to hand over their tips unless one of these exceptions applies:

 Minimum wage laws protect all employees, whether or not they receive tips.
 Employees are entitled to earn the full minimum wage per hour as set by federal or state law.
 Currently, the federal minimum wage is $7.25 an hour.
-Maryland’s minimum wage is currently $9.25 an hour, but it will increase to $10.10 an hour on July 1, 2018.
+Maryland's minimum wage is $12.50 an hour (in 2022), so employees are entitled to the higher state minimum wage.

 Under federal law and in most states, employers may pay tipped employees less than the minimum wage, as long as employees earn enough in tips to make up the difference.
 This is called a "tip credit."
 The credit is the amount the employer doesn't have to pay, so the applicable minimum wage (federal or state) less the tip credit is the least the employer can pay tipped employees per hour.
 If an employee doesn't make enough in tips during a given workweek to earn at least the applicable minimum wage for each hour worked, the employer has to pay the difference.

 Maryland law allows employers to claim a tip credit for employees who make at least $30 in tips per month.
 Employers may pay tipped employees as little as $3.63 an hour, as long as the employee earns enough in tips to make the applicable minimum wage.
-For example, in the first half of 2018, the employee would need to earn $5.62 in tips in order to receive the minimum wage of $9.25.
+For example, in 2022, the employee would need to earn $8.87 in tips in order to receive the minimum wage of $12.50 an hour.

 Some employees have dual jobs, in which they spend some of their shift doing non-tipped work.
 Under Maryland law, the employer may not take a tip credit for any time an employee spends on non-tipped tasks.
 For example, a waitress spends five hours of her shift waiting tables; she spends an additional hour cleaning the restaurant after customers leave.
 The employer must pay her the full minimum wage, without taking a tip credit, for the time she spends cleaning.
 It can claim a tip credit for her five hours of work waiting tables.